xbeat/Machine-Learning/README.md

 Introduction to Text Classification

 Text classification is the task of assigning predefined categories to text documents.
 It has various applications, including spam detection, sentiment analysis, and topic categorization.
 In this presentation, we'll explore different techniques for text classification, ranging from traditional methods like Naive Bayes to modern deep learning approaches like BERT.

+## Self-Supervised Learning with SimCLR in TensorFlow

+Introduction to SimCLR

+SimCLR (Simple Framework for Contrastive Learning of Visual Representations) is a self-supervised learning technique for computer vision tasks.
+It allows neural networks to learn meaningful representations from unlabeled images, which is particularly useful when labeled data is scarce.
+SimCLR works by applying random augmentations to images and training the model to recognize that different augmented versions of the same image should have similar representations.

 ## Transformer Self-Attention Mechanism in Python